lyijin/cpgberus/06_process_ont_data/README.md

 The coverage calling from FASTQ is relatively straightforward: use FASTQs and map them against reference sequences.
 Exact commands are in the `15_ont_minimap2_coverage/` folder.

-This folder provides "guidance" for those who dare brave the ONT dungeons and perform direct methylation calling from ONT reads.
-Here be dragons.
+The direct methylation calling from FAST5 is... not so easy.
+Read on, but remember, here be dragons.
 Guidance likely to be out-of-date really quickly due to the speed of ONT updating their bioinformatics tools, but well at least we've done our part in easing replicability of science.

+If this is too much of a headache, the scripts in `16_loci_specific_three_way/` will work with the intermediate files we provide in that folder.

-# Setting up `megalodon` on a `slurm` cluster #
+## Setting up `megalodon` on a `slurm` cluster ##

 We ran `megalodon` on the CSIRO `slurm` cluster.